Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Building metaphors: Keystone, Lattice, Framework, Scaffold

-Don't force it: The metaphor should feel natural, not strained.
-If you need three paragraphs to explain the metaphor, it's not working.
+Don't force it.
+The metaphor should feel natural, not strained.
+If you need three paragraphs to explain it, it's not working.

 Acronyms compress longer names into memorable letter combinations.
 This pattern works differently in tech than in traditional industries.